-You will learn to think systemically about problems, going beyond individual explanations to consider structural and institutional factors that contribute to issues.
+Develop your understanding of the issues of family dysfunctions, poverty, gender and social inequality with a minor in sociology.
+You will learn to think systemically about problems, going beyond individual explanations to consider structural and institutional factors.
 As a result, you'll understand the complexity of the issues and be equipped to address them from a critical perspective.